 Warranty, Return and Post Purchase Service Policy

-What support do CAT offer after you’ve purchased their products?
+What support does CAT offer after you’ve purchased their products?
 1 year limited warranty through the manufacturer which is not bad at all.

 Special and Uncommon Features

-The price and incredible popularity.
+The cost and incredible popularity.
 These are not super specific products.